caelum/vraptor-panettone/README.markdown

 if(message==null) message = "hello";
 ```

 Be careful with default variables hell, as with any other language.
+This is a beta feature and does not feel right, does it?

 # Expression language with $